 - Share information and tips with other educators.

 - Collaborate with a global audience.
-Increased collaboration with others, leads to greater innovation and ideas, because each individual sees a different perspective – giving all involved greater “food for thought!”
+Increased collaboration leads to greater innovation and ideas because each individual sees a different perspective.
+This gives all involved greater “food for thought!”

-- To reflect on their learning or their teaching /work practices.
+- Reflect on learning or teaching / work practices.

-- To learn how to blog themselves so they can use blogs effectively with their students.
+- Learn how to blog to use blogs effectively with students.